kkyon/botflow/docs/node/index.rst

 - lambada

-Major work  of user of databot  shouble be  writing core logic function, for parsing, mapping,calculating , aggregating.
-It is the main purpose of databot desing.
+Major work  of user of Botflow  shouble be  writing core logic function, for parsing, mapping,calculating , aggregating.
+It is the main purpose of Botflow desing.

 Pass into Node: